 "If the Service Provider determines that it is unable to either repair or replace your product, your sole remedy under this Limited Warranty is to return the product to your place of purchase or to Lenovo for a refund of your purchase price."
 We reserve all rights. toamcks wrote: My P50 has crack on the keyboard bezel without any impact or drop dowm. the crack developed for itself 3mon. after the purchase.

-Does anybody has same issues or advise to fix it?007.JPG008.JPG009.JPG
+Does anybody has same issues or advise to fix it?
+007.JPG008.JPG009.JPG

-Review about: Lenovo Thinkpad X1 Carbon Laptop.
+Product or Service Mentioned: Lenovo Thinkpad X1 Carbon Laptop.

 Reason of review: Bad quality.